jaggzh/indexor/README.md

 # indexed-find

-Fast keyword-based file search tool with boolean, sequential, and time-ordered queries.
+Fast keyword-based file search tool with boolean, sequential, and time-ordered queries (coded in python).

 (ie. Aside from booleans, it can do searches for "a b c" as well as results where "b" comes after "a" and "c" comes after "b".
 See below.)